nginxinc/nginx-one-workshops/labs/lab7/readme.md

 By the end of the lab you will be able to:

-- Enable and configure NGINX Java Script
+- Enable and configure NGINX Javascript (NJS)
 - Create Prometheus Exporter configuration
 - Test the Prometheus Server
 - Test the Grafana Server